larq/compute-engine/docs/converter.md

 # LCE Converter

-LCE allows to convert a Keras model built with `larq` to the TensorFlow Lite FlatBuffer format for inference.
+The LCE converter allows you to convert a Keras model built with `larq` to an LCE-compatible TensorFlow Lite FlatBuffer format for inference.

 ## Installation